The online marketplace industry is expanding rapidly. Forrester found that a third of all business in the United States flows through e-commerce.

 Success from niche marketplaces will come when you know your audience well.
 You have to be a master of your target market, knowing what kind of things they want and helping them easily get it.

-2. Identify an Appropriate Revenue Model
+2. Identify An Appropriate Revenue Model

 Commission Model